simster7/sol-hackathon/program/README.md

 The scenarios are the same as TransferLong so I won't list them again here.

 ### TryToLiquidate
 This one is super complicated.
 First we need figure out which party is at risk of liquidation by checking `mark_price - index_price`.
-If the at-risk party $A$ is above margin, do nothing.
-Otherwise, we transfer `mark_price - index_price` from $A$'s busted margin account to the other user's ($B$'s) account.
-Then we transfer a fee from $A$'s liquidated margin account to the insurance fund.
-Afterwards, we empty $B$'s margin into $B$'s user account.
-Finally, we empty the $A$'s margin account into $B$'s account.
+If the at-risk party _A_ is above margin, do nothing.
+Otherwise, we transfer `mark_price - index_price` from _A_'s busted margin account to the other user's (_B_'s) account.
+Then we transfer a fee from _A_'s liquidated margin account to the insurance fund.
+Afterwards, we empty _B_'s margin into _B_'s user account.
+Finally, we empty the _A_'s margin account into _B_'s account.
 In the case that there are insufficient funds, this will need covered by the insurance fund. **There is undefined behavior if the insurance fund is dry.**

 #### Notes
 - I think we might have to close/delete all of the accounts after all of the transfers are completed.